View H. Saunders's Obituary on mydailyregister.com and share memories

-Ruth is survived by her husband, Roy T. Saunders of Centenary, Ohio; children, Sheri (Larry) Sayre of Gallipolis Ferry, Karen (Sam) Rudolf of Cincinnati, Ohio, Tom A. Saunders of Huntington, Larry D. Saunders of Gallipolis, Ohio and Keith R. (Brenda) Saunders of Bidwell, Ohio; grandsons, Tyler Sayre and Alex Rudolf; sister, Gail Shafer; brothers, Willis (Phyllis) Wilcoxon and Merrill (Judy) Wilcoxon; sister-in-law, Naomi Wilcoxon; and several nieces, nephews, cousins, and close friends.
+Ruth is survived by her husband, Roy T. Saunders of Centenary; children, Sheri (Larry) Sayre of Gallipolis Ferry, W.Va., Karen (Sam) Rudolf of Cincinnati, Tom A. Saunders of Huntington, W.Va., Larry D. Saunders of Gallipolis, and Keith R. (Brenda) Saunders of Bidwell; grandsons, Tyler Sayre and Alex Rudolf; sister, Gail Shafer; brothers, Willis (Phyllis) Wilcoxon and Merrill (Judy) Wilcoxon; sister-in-law, Naomi Wilcoxon; and several nieces, nephews, cousins, and close friends.

 Ruth was preceded in death by her parents; brothers, Melvin, Dallas (Ruby), Lelan (Mildred), and Ronald; and brother-in-law, Fairrell Shafer.
 The family would like to thank all who helped Ruth after she developed dementia, especially Phyllis Wilcoxon and cousin, Susie Lanier.
 The family would also like to thank the staff at Holzer Senior Care where Ruth resided for two years.